 Connect with everyone you meet until your profile is full.
 The key term here is “know”—don’t associate with unknown strangers who aren’t in a position to assist you.

 However, do join relevant LinkedIn communities.
-Job-search groups, business groups, alumni groups, college groups, and networking groups are all available.
+Job-search groups, business groups, alumni groups, college groups, and networking groups are available.
 Groups are excellent places to find networking connections, career-search advice, and job listings.
 Since you aren’t actively looking for work, set your email alerts to a weekly digest to avoid being stuck in texts.

-18. Stay Connected to Your Network
+18. Stay Connected to Your Network.

-Send an email, LinkedIn post, or Facebook message to a few connections once a week to see how they’re doing.
+Please send an email, LinkedIn post, or Facebook message to a few connections once a week to see how they’re doing.
 Staying in communication teaches them who you are and demonstrates that you are interested in how they are doing.

 Staying prepared for a job hunt will make the operation go more smoothly when the time comes.
 If you maintain an active search, your ideal employer will find you when you least expect it.